-- 5.4.1 The length of National Highways awarded has almost doubled in the years FY15 to FY18 compared to FY11 to FY14.
-Length of NHs constructed has increased by 70% during the same period.
-This pace is expected to gain further ground, with the ambitious targets set by the ministry and the implementation of the Bharatmala Pariyojana as MORTH is planning to construct around 83,677 km of national highways at an estimated cost of Rs 10.63 trillion (US\$ 130 billion) after factoring in cost escalations up to December 2021. - 5.4.2 India has become the fastest highway developer in the world with 28.64 kms of highways built each day in 2021-22 and plans to construct 18,000 kilometres of national highways in 2022-23 at a record speed of 50 kms per day. - 5.4.3 Under the Union Budget 2022-23, the Government of India has allocated Rs.
-199,107 crore (US\$ 26.04 billion) to the Ministry of Road Transport and Highways. - 5.4.4 The GST on construction equipment has been reduced to 18% from 28%, which is expected to give a boost to infrastructure development in the country. - 5.4.5 The NHDP is a program to upgrade, rehabilitate and widen major highways in India to a higher standard.
-The project was started in 1998 to be implemented in 7 phases. - 5.4.6 With the launch of Bharatmala project, 10,000 km of highway construction left under NHDP was merged with Phase I of the Bharatmala project.

-- 5.4.7 The Indian government launched Gati Shakti-National Master Plan, which has consolidated a list of 81 high impact projects, out of which road infrastructure projects were the top priority.
-The major highway projects include the Delhi-Mumbai expressway (1,350 kilometres), Amritsar-Jamnagar expressway (1,257 kilometres) and Saharanpur-Dehradun expressway (210 kilometres). - 5.4.8 The main aim of this program is a faster approval process by digitizing the process through a dedicated Gati shakti portal. - 5.4.9 In December 2021, the government set a highway monetization target of Rs.
-2 trillion (US\$ 26.20 billion) for the next 3 years. - 5.4.10 The Ministry of Road Transport and Highways awarded road projects with a total length of 12,731 kms in FY22 as against 10,964 km in FY 21. - 5.4.11 In FY 22, 10,457 kms of highways have been constructed against 13,298 kms of highway constructed in FY 21 across India. - 5.4.12 The Government of India has allocated Rs.
+- 4.4.5 The road transport and highways ministry (MoRTH) has received a push with the Union Budget raising the allocation by 36 percent to around Rs 2.7 lakh crore for 2023-24.
+This is nearly 10 percent jump over the budgetary allocation of Rs 1.99 lakh crore made in the Budget for 2022-23. - 4.4.6 The GST on construction equipment has been reduced to 18% from 28%, which is expected to give a boost to infrastructure development in the country. - 4.4.7 The NHDP is a program to upgrade, rehabilitate and widen major highways in India to a higher standard.
+The project was started in 1998 to be implemented in 7 phases. - 4.4.8 With the launch of Bharatmala project, 10,000 km of highway construction left under NHDP was merged with Phase I of the Bharatmala project. - 4.4.9 The Indian government launched Gati Shakti-National Master Plan, which has consolidated a list of 81 high impact projects, out of which road infrastructure projects were the top priority.
+The major highway projects include the Delhi-Mumbai expressway (1,350 kilometres), Amritsar-Jamnagar expressway (1,257 kilometres) and Saharanpur-Dehradun expressway (210 kilometres). - 4.4.10 The main aim of this program is a faster approval process by digitizing the process through a dedicated Gati shakti portal. - 4.4.11 In December 2021, the government set a highway monetization target of Rs.
+2 trillion (US\$ 26.20 billion) for the next 3 years. - 4.4.12 The Government of India has allocated Rs.
 111 lakh crore (US\$ 13.14 billion) under the National Infrastructure Pipeline for FY 2019-25.
-The Roads sector is expected to account for 18% capital expenditure over FY 2019-25. - 5.4.13 NHAI is planning to raise Rs.
+The Roads sector is expected to account for 18% capital expenditure over FY 2019-25. - 4.4.13 NHAI is planning to raise Rs.
 40,000 crore (US\$ 5.72 billion) to monetise its highway assets through Infrastructure Investment Trust (InvIT).
-Launched in November 2021, NHAI InvIT had raised Rs 8,011 crore for NHAI in its maiden round, with initial portfolio of five operating toll roads of aggregate length of 390 km. - 5.4.14 The development of market for roads and highways is projected to exhibit a CAGR of 36.16% during 2016-2025, on account of growing government initiatives to improve transportation infrastructure in the country.
+The InvIT of NHAI, National Highways Infra Trust, has raised more than Rs 8,000 crore from foreign and Indian institutional investors till October 2022. - 4.4.14 The development of market for roads and highways is projected to exhibit a CAGR of 36.16% during 2016-2025, on account of growing government initiatives to improve transportation infrastructure in the country.